-Prevalence of Multi drug resistance (MDR) from January to November 2020 was - 76.7%

-Predominant isolates in intensive care units (ICU) were Acinetobacter followed by Escherichia coli, Klebsiella, Enterobacter and Pseudomonas spp.
-As per our local antibiogram, empirical choice of antibiotic in ICU's in our institute is Cefoperazone+sulbactum.
-In case of suspicion of Pseudomonas infections, empirical choice of antibiotic is Piperacillin+ Tazobactam.
-Based on Gram staining report, prophylactic drug of choice for Gram negative bacilli is Cefoperazone+ sulbactam, and for Gram positive bacteria is Vancomycin in all ICU's depending on the department.

-Percentage of Vancomycin Resistance Enterococci (VRE): 5.7% Percentage of Methicillin resistance Staphylococcus aureus (MRSA): 60.2%, Percentage of Methicillin resistance Coagulase negative Staphylococcus (MRCoNS): 54%, Percentage of Vancomycin resistance Staphylococcus aureus (VRSA): Nil.
-Percentage of Vancomycin resistance Coagulase negative Staphylococcus (VRCoNS): Nil.
+- In SVIMS, major isolate was Escherichia coli (50%) followed by Klebsiella spp.
+(19.2%), Pseudomonas spp.
+(13.3%) and Acinetobacter spp.
+(7.9%) among Gram negative bacteria. - As per our local antibiogram, empirical choice of antibiotic in ICUs in our institute is Cefoperazone+sulbactam.
+In case of suspicion of Pseudomonas spp. infections, empirical choice of antibiotic is Piperacillin+ Tazobactam. - Based on Positive blood culture Gram staining report, empirical choice for Gram negative bacilli is Meropenem, and for Gram positive bacteria is Vancomycin in all ICUs for suspected cases of sepsis. - Empirical choice of antimicrobials after collection of appropriate samples for suspected sepsis cases is Meropenem+vancomycin. - In our hospital, Percentage of Methicillin resistance Staphylococcus aureus (MRSA) was 43.6, Methicillin resistance Coagulase negative Staphylococcus (MRCoNS) was 43.7%, Vancomycin resistance Staphylococcus aureus (VRSA) was nil, Vancomycin resistance Coagulase negative Staphylococcus (VRCoNS) was 0.2 and Vancomycin resistant Enterococci (VRE) being 6.6% among Gram positive isolates. - As percentage of Methicillin resistance being high, mandate recommendation for HCWs is to follow standard precautions (Hand Hygiene, Contact precautions) strictly at all times of patient care. - Carbapenem resistance was noted high in Acinetobacter spp.
+(82.6%) followed by Klebsiellae spp.
+(35.3%), Pseudomonas spp.
+(19.9%) and Escherichia coli (12.2%).
+Among isolated Enterobacteriaceae, 18.7% were Carbapenem resistant Enterobacteriaceae (CRE). - Selective reporting of antimicrobials is being followed in our hospital to curb the usage of high end antimicrobials.

-- Most common Gram negative isolates were Escherichia coli, Klebsiellaspp, Acinetobacter spp and Pseudomonas spp. - Escherichia coli isolates were highly resistant to Cefazolin (89.8%), Ciprofloxacin(89.6%), Cotrimoxazole (63.4%) and sensitive to Amikacin (81%), Cefoperazone+sulbactam (84.9%), Gentamicin(75%),Piperacillin+tazobactum(85.4%),Meropenem(97%)and Colistin/Polymyxin B (99.8%). - Klebsiellae spp. isolates were highly resistant to Cefazolin (97.6%), Cotrimoxazole (87.8%), Ciprofloxacin (78.9%), Cefoperazone+sulbactam (50.7%), Amikacin (64.4%), Gentamicin (66%), Piperacillin +tazobactam (54.6%).
-All Klebsiellaesppwere sensitive to Meropenem (69.2%) and Colistin/Polymyxin B(98.1%).
+Note: Empirical therapy should be reviewed once the culture and susceptibility results are ready (usually within 72 hours) and targeted therapy should be done whenever possible to give the narrowest spectrum antibiotic based on culture and sensitivity data, the site of infection and the clinical condition of the patient.

-- Acinetobacter spp. isolates were highly resistant to Cefazolin (96%), Ciprofloxacin (75.4%), Cotrimoxazole (80.1%), Amikacin (57.7%), Gentamicin (55.9%), Piperacillin +tazobactam (68.2%), but sensitive to Cefoperazone+sulbactam (83.1%), Meropenem (59.6%) and Colistin/Polymyxin B (99%). - Pseudomonas spp. isolates were highly resistant to Ciprofloxacin (88%), Ceftazidime (68%), ,Amikacin (60.8%), Gentamicin (77.6%),and sensitive to Piperacillin +tazobactam (76.8%), Cefoperazone+sulbactam (66.4%),Imipenem (55.2%)and Colistin/Polymyxin B(100%). - Most of the Gram negative isolates were shown highly resistant to cephalosporins (74.35%), cotrimoxazole (65.65%), and ciprofloxacin (80%). - On the other hand, Gram negative isolates were shown sensitivity to cefoperazone+sulbactum (77.4%), aminoglycosides (64.5%), Meropenem (83.8%), and Polymyxin B (99.2%). - Screening of health care workers (HCW) for Methicillin resistance Staphylococcus aureus (MRSA) should be done as MRSA percentage was 60.2% & Methicillin resistance Coagulase negative Staphylococcus (MRCoNS) percentage was 54%, and these isolates were predominantly from Emergency, General Surgery and Nephrology departments.
+- Screening of health care workers (HCW) for Methicillin resistance Staphylococcus aureus (MRSA) should be done as MRSA percentage was 58.5% & Methicillin resistance Coagulase negative Staphylococcus (MRCONS) percentage was 56.7%, and these isolates were predominantly from Emergency, General medicine and Nephrology departments.
 HCW's were treated for the same.
-As percentage of Methicillin resistance being high, mandate recommendation for HCW's is to follow standard precautions (Hand Hygiene, Contact precautions) strictly. - Staphylococcus aureus has show high resistance against Ciprofloxacin (90%), Erythromycin (68.8%), Clindamycin (56.9%), and Cotrimoxazole (49%). - VRE (Vancomycin Resistance Enterococci) percentage was 5.7% and most of the isolates were reported from EMD followed by Nephrology departments. - Imipenem resistance was noted high in Pseudomonas spp(44.8%) followed by Acinetobacter spp(40.4%), Klebsiellaespp (30.8%).
-So cautious prosprintion of carbonome required - So cautious prescription of carbapenems required. - Note: Empirical therapy should be reviewed once the culture and susceptibility results are ready (usually within 72 hours) and targeted therapy should be done whenever possible to give the narrowest spectrum antibiotic based on culture and sensitivity data, the site of infection and the clinical status of the patient.
+As percentage of Methicillin resistance being high, mandate recommendation for HCW's is to follow standard precautions (Hand Hygiene, Contact precautions) strictly at all times. - Staphylococcus aureus has show high resistance against Ciprofloxacin (89.9%), Erythromycin (78.6%), Clindamycin (68.6%), and Cotrimoxazole (64.3%). - VRE (Vancomycin Resistance Enterococci) percentage was 9.1% and most of the isolates were reported from EMD followed by Nephrology departments. - Carbapenem resistance was noted high in Acinetobacter spp (70.2%), followed by Klebsiellae spp (48.4%), Pseudomonas spp (27.2%).
+So cautious prescription of carbapenems is required. - Selective reporting of antimicrobials is being followed in our hospital to curb the usage of high end antimicrobials.

+Note: Empirical therapy should be reviewed once the culture and susceptibility results are ready (usually within 72 hours) and targeted therapy should be done whenever possible to give the narrowest spectrum antibiotic based on culture and sensitivity data, the site of infection and the clinical condition of the patient.